-While there is much that can be learnt from video tutorials, an in-person learning experience will always be infinity richer, particularly when learning practical aspects of physiotherapy and musculoskeletal healthcare.
+While there is much that can be learnt from video tutorials, an in-person learning experience will always be infinitely richer, particularly when learning practical aspects of physiotherapy and musculoskeletal healthcare.
 With respect to exercise therapy, there is a wealth of knowledge that can be gathered from live demonstrations, practicing a technique yourself and having your own technique evaluated.

 A live environment also allows for impromptu case reflections and troubleshooting sessions that go beyond the standard patient presentation, discussing more complex presentations and practice issues participants may have encountered.

-All practical workshops include access to an online learning component as pre-course e-learning, ensuring you have the background knowledge to maximise out time together in practical applications.
+All practical workshops include access to an online learning component as pre-course e-learning, ensuring you have the background knowledge to maximise our time together in practical applications.

 Alison runs practical workshops each year in Brisbane, Australia and usually hosts courses at a variety of international locations.
-Due to the Covid pandemic Alison's international course schedule has been temporarily suspended until Australian international borders reopen.
+Due to the Covid pandemic, Alison's international course schedule has been temporarily suspended until Australian international borders reopen.
+For the time being, feel free to explore the live online workshops Alison offers to make up for the absence of practical international workshops.

 Mastering Movement of the Hip & Pelvis Workshop